Edwin B. Forsythe NWR

 We visited in January but have read that insects can be brutal in summer months.

-Bonus: Snowy owls are often spotted here in winter.
+Bonus: Snowy owls can be spotted here in winter.
 The Atlantic City skyline can also be seen in the distance.

 Parking: N39.46491° W74.45079°